-The forearm extends from the elbow to the wrist and contains the radius and ulna.
-The wrist contains eight carpal bones (scaphoid, lunate, triquetrum, pisiform, trapezium, trapezoid, capitate, and hamate), which articulate proximally with the radius (the radiocarpal joint) and distally with the metacarpal bones, which make up the bones of the hand together with the phalanges.
-The forearm has an anterior compartment, which consists of the flexor group of muscles innervated by the ulnar and median nerve, and a posterior compartment, which consists of the extensor group of muscles innervated by the radial nerve.
-The flexor group of muscles is involved in pronation of the forearm and flexion of the wrist and fingers, while the extensor group of muscles is involved in the supination of the forearm and extension of the wrist and fingers.
-Both groups of muscles are furthermore involved in the abduction and adduction of the wrist.
-The intrinsic muscles of the hand are responsible for hand as well as finger movement and comprise the thenar, hypothenar, lumbrical, and interossei muscles.
+The wrist is comprised of the carpus and the radiocarpal joint.
+The carpus is the complex of eight carpal bones (scaphoid, lunate, triquetrum, pisiform, trapezium, trapezoid, capitate, and hamate), while the radiocarpal joint is the region of articulation between the carpus and radius.
+Distally, the carpus articulates with the metacarpal bones, which, together with the phalanges, make up the bones of the hand.
+The forearm (lower arm or antebrachium) has an anterior compartment, which consists of the flexor group of muscles and is innervated by the ulnar and median nerve, and a posterior compartment, which consists of the extensor group of muscles and is innervated by the radial nerve.
+The flexor group of muscles is involved in pronation of the forearm and flexion of the wrist and fingers, while the extensor group of muscles is involved in supination of the forearm and extension of the wrist and fingers.
+Both groups of muscles are also involved in the abduction and adduction of the wrist.
+The intrinsic muscles of the hand are responsible for hand and finger movement and consist of the thenar, hypothenar, lumbrical, and interossei muscles.
 The forearm, the wrist, and the hand are perfused by the radial and ulnar artery and their branches.
-These are drained by the superficial cephalic and basilic veins and the deep radial and ulnar veins.
+They are drained by the superficial cephalic and basilic veins and the deep radial and ulnar veins.

 Bones and joints